 Beginner’s Guide to Broadband Internet

-As technology has improved, people can now enjoy Internet connection at lightning-fast speed.
+As technology has improved, people can now enjoy Internet connection at lightning-fast speeds.
 The old dial up connection method is becoming obsolete as people realize other different ways to have a faster Internet connection.
-This faster connection to the World Wide Web is known as a broadband connection.
+This faster connection to the World Wide Web is known as broadband internet.

 Some people would think of broadband specifically as the DSL connection or, maybe, cable Internet.
 Broadband is not limited to these two connections, but they are the most common ones.
 There are other types of Internet connections considered to be broadband.